msi-cxb/pythonDotNet/README.md

 - using MiniConda with python 3.13.5
 - Visual Studio 2022 17.14.11 with .NET 8 console app project
 - install python.net using NuGet (version 3.0.5)
-- using conda virtual environment named 'numpy' with numpy, pandas, pandasnet installed
+- using conda virtual environment named 'numpy' with numpy and pandas (and dependencies determined via `conda install`)
+  - pythonnet and pandasnet installed via pip

 - https://github.com/msi-cxb/pythonDotNet

 ## Notes